Safest Teeth Whiteners

-Pharyngitis, sometimes known as cobblestone throat, is inflammation of the back of the throat (pharynx).
-It typically results in a sore, scratchy throat, and may cause difficulty swallowing.
+Cobblestone throat, also known as pharyngitis, is inflammation of the back of the throat (pharynx).
+It typically results in a sore, scratchy throat and may cause difficulty swallowing.

 What many people refer to as a sore throat is usually pharyngitis.
-It may be acute, lasting only a few days to a week, or be a longer-lasting, chronic condition.
+There are two types:

 Acute pharyngitis is a common symptom of upper respiratory tract infections.
 Some people experience two or three cases of sore throat in a typical year.

 Many things can cause a sore throat.
-Pharyngitis is often a symptom of a viral infection, but it can also be caused by bacteria or other conditions.
+Pharyngitis is often a symptom of a viral infection.
+Bacteria or other conditions can also cause cobblestone throat.

 Most cases of pharyngitis are caused by viral infections.
 These include:

-The most common bacterial cause of a sore throat is group A streptococcus.
+The most common bacterial cause of cobblestone throat is group A streptococcus.
 This condition is better known as strep throat (streptococcal pharyngitis).

 Sometimes pharyngitis isn’t caused by an infection.
 Your throat may be irritated by any of the following: